-In this case, you will be able to see the IP in your Tulip account after selecting the Gateway in the "Stations" tab using the Context Pane.
+In this case, you will be able to see the IP in your Tulip account after selecting the Gateway on the Stations page:

 If your network requires more specific Gateway information, each Gateway will appear on your network with their hostname corresponding to the Gateway's serial number.
 For instance, the Gateway with a serial number of GTW-04-7C672D2F will have a corresponding hostname of "GTW-04-7C672D2F" that should appear on your network with other device information such as MAC address.

 The hostname or MAC address can be used to allow the device onto the network or to assign a static IP for the Gateway.

 There are two typical cases where the Gateway will not be given an IP address.
 When performing the initial Gateway authentication to your Tulip account, if the Gateway is not able to get an IP address you will not be able to proceed with setup and you will see the following error on the first step of setup:

 In this case you should confer with your IT department to setup a hostname whitelist or enable dynamic DNS for the network.
 For your IT department to create a hostname whitelist, all IoT Gateway hostnames start with "GTW-" prefix.
 Your IT department can use that as a means of filtering hostnames.